Machine Spindle Repair

 Improper Handling and Storage

 It is vitally important to work in a clean environment and use the proper tools during installation.
-A spindle is a precision instrument that is far more delicate than you may think given the heavy-duty tooling it performs.
+A machine spindle is a precision instrument that is far more delicate than you may think given the heavy-duty tooling it performs.
 Moving a spindle with utmost caution prior to installation is also extremely important.
-CNC Spindle Rebuilding services may be able to repair some types of damage if necessary, but better to avoid sustaining it in the first place.
+CNC machine spindle rebuilding services may be able to repair some types of damage if necessary, but better to avoid sustaining it in the first place.

 If you put a spindle in storage for a long period of time, you may not think about performing maintenance on it.
 This could be a costly mistake.
 The balls within the spindle’s bearing can weld themselves to the raceway, in a process known as micro-welding, when a spindle is left for an extended period of time sitting stationary on a shelf.
 When storing spindles, maintaining stable temperatures, stable vibration levels, and low humidity is also crucial.